 - 2.1 The Nuneaton and Bedworth Borough Plan was adopted on 11th June 2019.
 On adoption, the Borough Plan superseded the saved policies of the 2006 Nuneaton and Bedworth Local Plan.
-The Council has committed to a review of the Plan following its adoption in order to consider the implications of the updated National Planning Policy Framework and associated guidance. - 2.2 There remain adopted Supplementary Planning Documents (SPD) and Guidance (SPG) documents providing additional information or guidance on certain matters: - Affordable Housing SPD (2020) - Air Quality SPD (2020) - Car Parking Standards SPD (2003) - Concept Plan SPDs (for each of the strategic housing and employment allocations) (2020) - Health Impact Assessment SPD (2021) - Open Space and Green Infrastructure SPD (2021) - Planning for a Healthier Area Hot Food Takeaways SPD (2020) - Shopfronts and Advertisements Design Guide SPG (1994) - Sustainable Design and Construction SPD (2020) - 2.3 Please note that limited weight can be afforded to the 2003 Car Parking Standards SPD and the 1994 Shopfronts and Advertisements Guide SPG due to their age, however they have never been formally revoked.
-It is intended that that the 2003 Car Parking Standards SPD will be replaced by the emerging Transport Demand Management Matters Parking Standards SPD.
+The Council has committed to a review of the Plan following its adoption in order to consider the implications of the updated National Planning Policy Framework and associated guidance. - 2.2 There are adopted Supplementary Planning Documents (SPD) and Guidance (SPG) documents providing additional information or guidance on certain matters.
+These include: - Affordable Housing SPD (2020) - Air Quality SPD (2020) - Concept Plan SPDs (for each of the strategic housing and employment allocations) (2020) - Health Impact Assessment SPD (2021) - Open Space and Green Infrastructure SPD (2021) - Planning for a Healthier Area Hot Food Takeaways SPD (2020) - Shopfronts and Advertisements Design Guide SPG (1994) - Sustainable Design and Construction SPD (2020) - Transport Demand Management Matters Parking Standards SPD (2022) - Conservation Area Appraisal and Management Plan SPDs (2022) - HSG2 Arbury Design Code SPD (2022) - First Homes Interim Policy Statement (2022) - 2.3 Please note that limited weight can be afforded to 1994 Shopfronts and Advertisements Guide SPG due to its age, however it has never been formally revoked.